dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud-apis/metadata-api.md

  - Ensure data quality based on models, tests, and sources
  - Increase the efficiency of dbt operations

+dbt Cloud provides two APIs:

+- The [dbt Metadata API](#use-cases) &mdash;  Use it to fetch metadata related to the state and health of your dbt project.
+- The [dbt Cloud Administrative API](/docs/dbt-cloud-apis/admin-cloud-api) &mdash; Use it to administrate a dbt Cloud account.
+For example, manually retrieve the JSON artifact files, check job status, and run jobs.

 <Snippet src="metadata-api-prerequisites" />